 3.1 If you withdraw from a Subject/Unit of Study after the published census date for

 that Subject/Unit of Study, or have been unable to successfully complete a Course/Subject/Units of Study, and believes this was due to special circumstances, you may apply to have your FEE-HELP balance re-credited for the affected Course/ Subject/Units of Study under Section 68 of the Act.

 3.2 The institute will re-credit your FEE-HELP balance if it is satisfied that special circumstances apply where:

-- c) these circumstances were such that it was impracticable for you to complete the requirements for the Subject/Unit of Study in the period during which you undertook or was to undertake the Subject/Units of Study.
+- c) These circumstances were such that it was impracticable for you to complete the requirements for the Subject/Unit of Study in the period during which you undertook or were to undertake the Subject/Units of Study.